JakeEBrooks/JakeEBrooks.github.io/docs/programming_concepts/universal_principles.md

 ## Data types
 *Might I suggest taking a break here?
 The next two sections are important, and rather lengthy... :)*

 Remember when we talked about ASCII [in the first section](../fundamental_concepts/binary_numbers#representing-information-with-binary-numbers), and how binary numbers are mapped to alphabetical letters?
-Well there's a similar thing for regular base-10 numbers, but it gets a bit more complicated for a couple of reasons.
+There's a similar thing for mapping binary to regular base-10 numbers, but it gets a bit more complicated for a couple of reasons.

 Binary numbers of a fixed bitwidth (a fixed number of binary digits) have a maximum representable base-10 number.
-For example, the maximum number you can represent with a nibble is `1111 = 16`, so if you want to represent a bigger integer number than sixteen, you need more binary digits.
+For example, the maximum number you can represent with a nibble is `1111` which is the number sixteen, so if you want to represent a bigger integer number than sixteen, you need more binary digits.
 Remember also that our big binary storage book (like a hard drive) can only hold a certain number of binary digits, therefore bigger base-10 numbers take up more storage space.

 Furthermore, for practical reasons, we need to be able to represent *any* ***real*** *number* in a computer.
 This gets tricky because this would also mean we need an infinite number of binary digits to represent some numbers.
 Take the well known irrational number $$\pi$$:

 $$\pi = 3.141592653589793.....$$

 How could you represent this number using binary?
-Without an infinite number of binary digits, you can't, just like how it takes an infinite number of normal digits to measure $$\pi$$ with 100% accuracy.
+Without an infinite number of binary digits, **you can't**, just like how it takes an infinite number of normal digits to measure $$\pi$$ with 100% accuracy.
 This leads nicely into the idea of **data types**.
 A data type primarily answers two questions:

 - What is this collection of binary digits representing?
 An integer?
 A decimal value?
 A letter?
 An address?
 - How much storage space do you need to represent this value?
 A bit?
 A byte?
 A kilobyte?